felipe-xavier/bugs-store-with-redux/README.md

-# Simple implementation of Redux in JS.
+# Example of a store using Redux in JS.

 This repository has a single file called src/myRedux/myRedux.js that exports the famous createStore function.